Game pieces of the Lewis chessmen hoard: Carving on thrones

 The kings, queens and seven of the bishops are seated on thrones with elaborately carved backs and sides.
 Deeply carved scrolls of foliage, sometimes including beasts, have frequently been used but on other pieces interlaced geometrical designs have been adopted.
 A horizontal or vertical bar may be used allowing more than one design to be displayed.
 The decorations on the thrones are often more boldly carved than on the figures themselves – the individual workman, freed from the need to produce a figure with specific attributes, could operate outside any tight constraints of a pattern book.
 Two pawns and the buckle have similar designs in shallow engraving.

-The distinctive motifs of the ornamental panels of the thrones have been used to attribute the chess pieces to a group of twelfth century carvings centred around both Scandinavia and East Anglia.
+The distinctive motifs of the ornamental panels of the thrones have been used to associate the chess pieces with group of twelfth century carvings, not of chess pieces, centred around both Scandinavia and East Anglia.
 This group consists of four walrus ivories (three of which are based in The National Museum of Denmark and one in The British Museum), three Norwegian wooden stave churches at Urnes, Ulvik and Hopperstad; and finally the Monk's Doorway and Prior's Doorways of Ely Cathedral.
 This group is speculated to constitute a flow of artistic ideas across the North Sea between regions linked by close ecclesiastical and mercantile contacts.

 The back of the king's throne (H.NS 19) is shown above and the main table includes links to images of the backs and sides of some of the other pieces.